-2.7 Interactive mode, flags, parameters and the list of procedures
+3.7 Interactive mode, flags, parameters and the list of procedures

 Under normal circumstances one will try to have problems solved automatically by CRACK.
-An alternative is to input OFF BATCH_MODE; before calling CRACK and solve problems interactively.
+An alternative is to input OFF BATCH_MODE; before calling CRACK and to solve problems interactively.
 In interactive mode it is possible to

-- inspect data, like equations and their properties, unknown functions, variables, identities, a statistics, - save, change, add or drop equations,

-- inspect and change flags and parameters which govern individual modules as well as their interplay,

-- specify how to proceed, like doing

-- one automatic step,

-- one specific step,

-- a number of automatic steps,

-- a specific step as often as possible.
+- inspect data, like equations and their properties, unknown functions, variables, identities, a statistics, - save, change, add or drop equations, - add inequalities, - inspect and change flags and parameters which govern individual modules as well as their interplay, - pick a list of methods to be used out of about 30 different ones, and specify their priorities and in this way very easily compose an automatic solving strategy, - or, for more interactive work, to specify how to proceed, i.e. which computational step to do and how often, like doing - one automatic step, - one specific step, - a number of automatic steps, - a specific step as often as possible or a specified number of times.